webpert/ct-metal-reduction-prerelease/README.md

 ```
 python train.py --config $CONFIG_FILE_PATH
 ```
-Once the optimization process is completed, with 20000 iterations (it took about 18 minutes on the tested hardware), the resulting volume will be saved in the directory "./output/$CONFIG_FILE_NAME_MM-DD-hh-mm-ss/point_cloud/iteration_20000" under the filename "vol_center.npy."
+Once the optimization process is completed, with 20000 iterations (it took about 18 minutes on the tested hardware), <br>
+the resulting volume will be saved in the directory "./output/$CONFIG_FILE_NAME_MM-DD-hh-mm-ss/point_cloud/iteration_20000" under the filename "vol_center.npy."

 ## Citation